holepunchto/pear-docs/Quickstart/making-a-pear-desktop-application.md

 ## Next

-Now that there's some basic UI for a chat app, let's take a look at making a Pear App.
+Now that we've created some basic UI for a chat app, let's integrate it with Pear to make it functional.

 # Making a Pear App